gosukiwi/Pasukon/README.md

 ```
 lex
-  A 'A'
+  match A 'A'
-  Identifier /[a-zA-Z]/
+  match Identifier /[a-zA-Z]/
 /lex
 ```

-It supports two different matchers, the first one just compares by string using `startswith`.
+It supports two different matchers, the first one just compares by string using `startsWith`.
 The second uses regex, and matches the input against it.
 It returns  true only if the input starts with the given regex, that is, it has matched and the index is 0.

+For performance reason, it's a good idea to start all regexes with `^` so the regex engine can stop as soon as possible.

 For more complex lexers, you can build your own.
 All it needs is an object that implements `lex(input)` and returns an array of `Token`.